-What to Include on Your Interior Design Home Page
+What to Include on Your Interior Design Website Home Page

 Your interior design homepage is a reflection of the hard work you put into creating beautiful spaces in people’s homes.
 In your day-to-day, you transform the living rooms, bathrooms, kitchens, and bedrooms into spaces that promote tranquillity and inspire creativity.
 It stands to reason that your homepage – the front door to your business – should be exactly the same.

 Because your homepage is the jumping-off point to the rest of your site’s content, your primary goal is to attract, educate and incentivize visitors to dig deeper and ultimately reach out for a consultation or more information.

 Think of your interior design homepage as an online business card.
 You want it to balance essential information and sleek design perfectly.
 That is why building the perfect homepage is by far the most crucial element of your website to get right.

 So, from top to bottom, let’s talk about what every interior designer should always aim to display on their homepage.

 Create a simple yet effective headline.